Women Without Men (1956 film)

 Women Without Men (released in US as Blonde Bait) is a 1956 British second feature drama film directed by Elmo Williams and starring Beverly Michaels, Joan Rice, Thora Hird and Hermione Baddeley.
 A woman escapes from prison to keep a date with her boyfriend.

-Jimmy Sangster and Herbert Glazer were the assistant directors, and Phil Leakey did Makeup.
+American version

 For its 1956 U.S. release, the film was retitled Blonde Bait and was substantially re-edited, with all-new scenes filmed by the American distributors (with additional American actors, with Jim Davis replacing Paul Carpenter as Nick, and notable character and plot changes, such as turning the heroine into a gangster's gun moll, for whom the prison break is engineered by the police in hopes she will lead them to her much-wanted fugitive boyfriend.
 Other new actors added to the American version were Richard Travis, Harry Lauter and Paul Cavanagh.
-Beverly Michaels also appeared in the American film version's new ending sequence.
+Beverly Michaels also appeared in the American film version in several new scenes, including the opening and closing.